progayk/vuepress-project/docs/express-framework/intro-to-express.md

 npm install express --save
 ```

-Now, open the `package.json` file again, and you will see that express and it's dependencies are automatically saved into out .json file.
+Now, open the `package.json` file again, and you will see that express and it's dependencies are automatically saved into `package.json` file.

 ```json{11,12,13}
 {